csiro-dcfp/pangeo-singularity/README.md

 The approach is to run two separate jobs: one running Jupyter lab and the dask-scheduler; one running the dask workers.
 This way workers can be added to the scheduler as required.

 ### Start Jupyter and Dask scheduler
-Run `sbatch start_jupyter.sh`
+Run `sbatch start_jupyter.sh`.
 This does a few things:
 1. Build the Singularity image in `/group/$PAWSEY_PROJECT/singularity/groupRepository` if the image does not already exist
 2. Start an instance of the container running a `dask-scheduler`.
 The `dask-scheduler` instance is instructed to write `$MYSCRATCH/scheduler.json` to communicate the scheduler location to the workers
 3. Start an instance on the container running Jupyter Lab